 Madia Law Represents Victims of Employment Retaliation

 You are protected from retaliation by your employer if you report discrimination.
-It is illegal under Minnesota and federal statutes for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report discrimination.
-It takes guts to tell an employer that something is not right at work, and Title VII and the Minnesota Human Rights Act protect you from retaliation for your complaints.
+It is illegal under Wisconsin, Minnesota, and federal statutes for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report discrimination.
+It takes guts to tell an employer that something is not right at work, and Title VII, the Minnesota Human Rights Act, and Wisconsin law protect you from retaliation for your complaints.
 Employers cannot change any condition of your employment or discipline you in any way because of your good faith reports of discrimination.

 “Sam” worked as a salesman for several years at the same company.
 On occasion, he heard his supervisor and colleagues use anti-Semitic slurs in the workplace.
 Sam sent a very polite email stating that he had family members who had died in the Holocaust and would like it if the comments stopped.
 All of a sudden, Sam’s employer began targeting him at work.
 He was disciplined six times within the next eight weeks, even though he had not been disciplined a single time over six years of employment before his complaint.
 Ultimately, Sam’s employer fired him.